 The challenge for the transmission industry is to ensure their assets are in-line with specifications and are not threatened by potential tree fall or other hazards.
 Improving the efficiency of data collection, while reducing costs has been a challenge to the industry.
 UAVs are starting to play a significant role in these activities, however, the challenge for UAVs in this industry is to provide accurate mapping data - preferably along a single flight line strip.
 With traditional aerial triangulation methods, this is not possible.

-Using an Applanix APX-15 UAV and POSPac UAV software for Direct Georeferencing, UAVs can collect data and produce accurate maps and point clouds along a single flight line, providing both time and cost savings.
+Using an Trimble APX-15 UAV and Applanix POSPac UAV software for Direct Georeferencing, UAVs can collect data and produce accurate maps and point clouds along a single flight line, providing both time and cost savings.
 This can be accomplished in a non-invasive manner, flying over transmission lines and beside towers in order to collect the information needed.